rackerlabs/technical-blog/_posts/2016-04-07-Custom-Logging-With-Azure-Diagnostics.md

 ```

-The variable **wadlogs** is where we can configure the diagnostic extension to monitor specific folders to copy files over to a blob container.
-I ended up looking at the [configuration schema](https://msdn.microsoft.com/en-us/library/azure/mt634522.aspx) which explains all the possible elements we can use.
-The 3 elements we need to focus on are Directories, DataSources, and DirectoryConfiguration.
-These 3 will let us enable custom directory monitoring and configure which folder to monitor.
+Use the variable **wadlogs** to configure the diagnostic extension to monitor specific folders to copy files over to a blob container.
+I ended up looking at the [configuration schema](https://msdn.microsoft.com/en-us/library/azure/mt634522.aspx), which explains all the possible elements we can use.
+The three elements we need to focus on are Directories, DataSources, and DirectoryConfiguration.
+These three let us enable custom directory monitoring and configure which folder to monitor.
 These elements also let us monitor IIS and Failed Request Tracing log folders.
-Below is a snippet that enables us to monitor IIS, Failed Request Tracing and a custom log folder located at c:\sitecore.
+The following snippet lets us monitor IIS, Failed Request Tracing and a custom log folder located at c:\sitecore.

 ```sh